Isala Van Diest: Career

 Van Diest practised her profession for two years in England, where women doctors were free to practise since 1866.
 She was attached to the New Hospital for Women, and during the time she met many British feminists.

 She once again returned to Belgium, however, to be able to have her medical qualifications recognized, she was forced to complete additional courses at the Free University of Brussels, open to women since 1880.
 It then took a Royal Decree in 1884, in order to be allowed to open her own medical practice in Brussels.

 Many of her patients came from the upper classes of Brussels society, but she also treated pensioners at a nursing home for elderly prostitutes and fought for better treatment for prostitutes.
-A feminist, she founded the Belgian Women's Rights League (Ligue belge du droit des femmes) with Marie Popelin, the first Belgian woman to receive a degree in law.
+A feminist, she founded the Belgian League for the Rights of Women (Ligue belge du droit des femmes) with Marie Popelin, the first Belgian woman to receive a degree in law, and activist Léonie La Fontaine.

 In 1902, progressively losing her eyesight, she ended her professional activities and moved to Knokke, where she passed her final years.